cau-placc/pakcs/ci/README.md

 Contains the release name, description and tag

 #### `before_make.sh`
-Configures some Paths for cypm to have them under the `CI_PROJECT_DIR` so that we can cache them
+Configures some Paths for cypm to have them under the `CI_PROJECT_DIR` so that we can cache them.

 ### Gitlab
-All variables defined in the .gitlab-ci script can be overridden with Project CI Variables, Schedule Variables or Variables in Manual runs
+All variables defined in the .gitlab-ci script can be overridden with Project CI Variables, Schedule Variables or Variables in Manual runs.

 #### Access Token
-The access token to commit to the curry-lang.org repo **MUST NOT** be configured as part of the repo source, but  in one of the positions mentioned above for override Variables.
+The access token to commit to the curry-lang.org repo **MUST NOT** be configured as part of the repo source,  but in one of the positions mentioned above for override variables.
 Usually this should be set in `pakcs >> Setting >> CI/CD Settings >> Variables` and there `CURRY_LANG_ORG_ACCESS_TOKEN` should contain the access token `Masked` should be set, as we don't use protected branches `Protected` should **NOT** be set.
-To get an access token for the curry-lang.org repo go to `curry-lang.org >> Settings >> Access Tokens` and create an access token with at least `write_repository` permission, though more permissions may be required.
+To get an access token for the curry-lang.org repo go to `curry-lang.org >> Settings >> Access Tokens` and create an access token with `Developer` role and at least `write_repository` permission, though more permissions may be required.
-When changing Access Tokens change the variables `CURRY_LANG_USER`, `CURRY_LANG_EMAIL` accordingly.
+When changing Access Tokens change the variables `CURRY_LANG_USER` and `CURRY_LANG_EMAIL` accordingly.

 #### Schedules
 ##### Nightly Release Build